-There's never a bad time for dip, am I right?
-And this Old Bay Dip is never wrong.
+There is never a bad time for Old Bay Dip, am I right?

 We know that dips are great for tailgating, but they are also awesome when you're binge-watching a show, for serving at parties and sometimes even lunch.